marjerie/marjerie.github.io/_pages/cv.md

 ======
 **Undergraduate Research Assistant**, Solarillion Foundation
 *April 2018 - June 2020*
+* Researched and worked on the development of intelligent optimisation algorithms for Indian rural microgrid systems to improve system efficiency, agricultural productivity and energy utilization.
-*  **Work 1: Intelligent Interconnection of Operating Micro-Grid and Irrigation System in Dharnai - A Rural Indian Scenario**
+*  **[Work 1](https://marjerie.github.io/projects/GHTC):** Intelligent Interconnection of Operating Micro-Grid and Irrigation System in Dharnai - A Rural Indian Scenario
   *April 2018 - March 2019*
-    *	Designed a dynamic load profile for agricultural demand in rural India with crop yield and weather data.
-    *	Developed an intelligent algorithm on Python to promote efficient energy utilization.
-    *	Improves the system efficiency by 10.5 percent and agricultural efficiency by 13 percent.
-    *	Published in 2019 IEEE Global Humanitarian Technology Conference proceedings. [(here)](https://ieeexplore.ieee.org/abstract/document/9033013)
-*  **Work 2: Smart Energy Routing For Rural Islanded Microgrid Clusters**
+*  **[Work 2](https://marjerie.github.io/projects/TPEC):** Smart Energy Routing For Rural Islanded Microgrid Clusters
   *April 2019 - November 2019*
-    *	Built an algorithm using Python to solve a multi-variable optimization problem to maximize the utilization of energy resources in a rural microgrid cluster.
-    *	Reduces cost of system by 11.3 percent and improves the efficiency by 4.9 percent.
-    *	Published in 2020 IEEE Texas Power and Energy Conference proceedings. [(here)](https://ieeexplore.ieee.org/document/9042508) <br>
-*  **Work 3: Irrigation Load Optimization for Enhanced Agricultural Productivity in Rural Microgrid Clusters**
+*  **Work 3:** Irrigation Load Optimization for Enhanced Agricultural Productivity in Rural Microgrid Clusters
   *November 2019 - May 2020*
     *	Developed an algorithm to improve irrigation load in rural microgrid clusters using Python.
     *	Enhances the irrigation load efficiency by 9.1 percent and amount of irrigation by 22.6 percent.